-The Compensation Committee is committed to the general principle that executive compensation should be commensurate with the Company's performance and the performance of the individual executive officer.
+The Compensation Committee is committed to the general principle that executive compensation should be commensurate with our performance and the performance of the individual executive officer.
 The primary objectives of our executive compensation program are to:

-- attract and retain executive officers who demonstrate the leadership and management skills necessary to drive our long-term success; - reward the achievement of our business goals and individual contributions toward achievement of those goals; and - provide compensation opportunities linked to the Company's performance and the interests of our stockholders.
+- attract and retain executive officers who demonstrate the leadership and management skills necessary to drive our long-term success; - · reward the achievement of our business goals and individual contributions toward achievement of those goals; and - provide compensation opportunities linked to our performance and the interests of our stockholders.